13.7 Final Readiness Audit

 • Final readiness should be audited across content, timing, logistics, PSM completion, and post-result planning.

-• Mock scores should be used as evidence for targeted repair, not as a claimed public passing score.
+• Mock scores are evidence for targeted repair, not a claimed public passing score.

-• The final audit should produce a short action list that can be completed before exam day or result release.
+• The audit should produce a short action list, each item with an owner and a deadline before exam day or result release.

 Final readiness audit

-A final audit is a control process.
-It asks whether you are ready to sit, receive results, and act on the outcome.
-It should cover content, timing, logistics, PSM completion, and next-step planning.
-A candidate who audits only mock scores may miss the issue that actually blocks progress.
+A final audit is a control process, not a feeling.
+It asks whether you are ready to sit, receive results, and act on the outcome, and it must cover five areas: content, timing, logistics, PSM completion, and next-step planning.
+A candidate who audits only mock scores often misses the item that actually blocks progress — a lapsed passport or an unfinished PSM.

-Use green, yellow, and red status.
-Green means the item is complete or reliably controlled.
-Yellow means the item needs one specific action.
-Red means the item can threaten admission, results, or a realistic pass attempt if it is not fixed quickly.
+Use a green/yellow/red status.
+Green means complete or reliably controlled.
+Yellow means one specific action remains.
+Red means the item can threaten admission, result release, or a realistic pass if it is not fixed quickly.
+Red items get priority over any further studying.

 Audit areaGreen evidenceRed signal

-ContentAll topics reviewed with active recall.Entire topics untouched.
+ContentAll topic areas reviewed with active recall.Entire topics untouched.

-Timing90-question sessions completed on pace.Frequent late-session guessing from time pressure.
+Timing90-question sessions completed on pace (~90 sec/item).Frequent late-session guessing from time pressure.

 LogisticsPassport, appointment, route, and policies verified.Passport or appointment uncertainty.

-PSMCompleted or scheduled before results release.No calendar block for the required module.
+PSMCompleted or scheduled before result release.No calendar block for the required module.

 Content audit

-The content audit should be specific.
-List each Level I topic and mark the weakest learning outcomes, formulas, and decision rules.
-Focus on the topics that produce repeated errors, not the topics that feel emotionally uncomfortable without evidence.
+Make the content audit specific.
+List each Level I topic against its weight range and mark the weakest learning outcomes, formulas, and decision rules.
+Focus on topics that produce repeated errors, not topics that merely feel uncomfortable without evidence.
+Ethics (15-20% of the exam) deserves final-week attention because it is high weight and turns on precise conduct distinctions, and FSA, fixed income, and equity (each 11-14%) reward repeated contact.
+Keep smaller topics warm with mixed sets so breadth does not collapse the day before.

 Timing audit